Perspective | Ordinary Russians were already worried about rising food prices. Then came war and sanctions.

 The situation is reminiscent of the hyperinflation of the early 1990s, when President Boris Yeltsin liberalized prices as a prerequisite for the creation of a market economy after the collapse of the Soviet Union.
-As a worried Muscovite confided in a journal in 1992, in a diary now preserved in an archive of ordinary Russians: “Prices are outrageous!
+As a worried Muscovite confided in 1992 in a journal that is now preserved in an archive of diaries by ordinary Russians: “Prices are outrageous!
 From 2 to 11 rubles [in one year] for a loaf of black bread.”

 Rising food prices and food insecurity were the most obvious signs that something was going wrong on the path toward democracy and prosperity charted by Yeltsin.

-In Vladimir Putin’s Russia, high-quality food staples became more widely available and relatively affordable for the first several years.
-In 2015, though, inflation began creeping back due to low oil prices and Western sanctions for Russia’s annexation of Crimea.
+In Vladimir Putin’s Russia, high-quality food staples became more widely available and relatively affordable.
+After 2015, though, inflation began creeping back due to low oil prices and Western sanctions for Russia’s annexation of Crimea.
 Prices rose further during the pandemic due to global supply chain disruptions.

 By the time the war started, Russians were already vulnerable to food price inflation.
 In a July 2021 survey, 60.4 percent of respondents said they spend about half of their monthly income on food.
 And the cost of food was a concern for nearly every family.
 The survey said 96.3 percent of respondents drew attention to the rise in food prices.
 “In their opinion, vegetables, fruits, dairy products, meat, and vegetable oils have risen most of all,” the survey found.